Toasty65/Discord-ChatCensoring/README.md

-# Discord-ChatCensoring
+# ChatCensoring
-A package for your Discord bot that allows you to remove or censor expressions in chat.
+A package for your chat application that allows you to remove or censor expressions in chat.